KushpreetViria/stepTracker/README.md

 # stepTracker

+API 23 or up.
-API 23 that uses a simple algorithm to track and record steps with just the accelerometer data
+App that uses a simple algorithm to track and record steps using just the accelerometer data.